abdulisik/creator-finder/README.md

 Cross-Recommendations: Add algorithms to suggest creators across platforms based on user preferences and personas.

 Alpha User Community Engagement: Create an early user community (e.g., Discord) to gather insights, encourage contributions, and strengthen user engagement.
+Add a feedback button or form, allowing users to report issues, suggest features, or share their experiences.
+Add a feature log or updates list on the homepage, so testers can see changes as they happen.

 Improve the tech stack: Recording time and place of the connections.
 Process data asynchronously, such as Queues when processing YouTube channels.
+Add pagination to search results.
+Add indexes to database tables.

 Future integrations: Use Google's Custom Search API to search for links on the web.
 Add social media platforms' direct APIs.
 Use Google's Knowledge Graph API to pull public data about a creator.
 Extract Open Graph (OG) tags or other metadata from websites.

-Analytics and management: Add a table to hold a list of domains, their quantity within the db and their associated tables; this will allow us to pick the next platform to add.
-It'll also allow us to have an admin view to analyze and process the list of domains.
-Store user information only locally.
-We can outsource matching a domain to a platform: <https://www.netify.ai/products/netify-data-feeds/pricing>
+Data Dashboard, Link Insights, and Improved Management: The dashboard will display basic analytics, such as total creators followed, the number of links added, and platform distribution, providing users with insights into where their favorite creators are most active.
+Improved link extraction and domain analysis will automate grouping links by platform, reducing duplicates and ensuring accurate platform coverage.
+An admin view will support effective management of popular links and domains, making it easier to decide which platforms to prioritize next.
+Netify’s data feeds is considered for domain-to-platform mapping.

-Market research: Find competitors, and determine our unique value proposition.
-We answer the questions should I open an account on this other platform, can I close my account on this platform safely, etc.
+Unique Value Proposition: Our app provides a unique solution to the problem of discovering creators across multiple platforms, while addressing common creator questions, such as "Should I open an account on this other platform?" and "Can I safely close my account on a specific platform?"
+Through in-depth link insights and activity tracking, users will gain a clear view of where their followers are most active and which platforms provide the most engagement.
+This empowers creators and followers alike to make informed decisions about expanding or consolidating their social presence, streamlining platform choices based on data rather than guesswork.

-## Future Monetization Ideas
+## Monetization Ideas

 ### Subscription Model